Azure-Samples/ms-identity-java-webapi/README.md

 #### Register the client Web app (java-webapp)

-1. In the **Azure Active Directory** pane, click on **App registrations** and choose **New registration**.
+1. In the **Azure Active Directory** menu blade, select **App registrations** and choose **New registration**.
 1. Enter a friendly name for the application, for example 'java-webapp', select **Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)**.
 1. Click **Register** to register the application.
 1. On the **Overview** page:
     - copy **Application (client) ID**
     - copy **Directory (tenant) ID**
     - You'll need both of these values later to configure the projects
-1. Select the **Authentication** blade, and under *Redirect URIs*, select "Web".
+1. In the Application menu blade, select the **Authentication** and under *Redirect URIs*, select **Web**.
     You will need to enter two different redirect URIs: one for the sign-In page, and one for the page that calls Graph.
-For both, you should use the same host and port number, then followed by "/msal4jsample/secure/aad" for the sign in page and "msal4jsample/graph/me" for the user info page.
+For both, you should use the same host and port number, then followed by */msal4jsample/secure/aad* for the sign in page and */msal4jsample/graph/me* for the user info page.
-    To run this sample, enter the following two urls :
+    To run this sample, enter the following two urls:

     - `http://localhost:8080/msal4jsample/secure/aad`.
     - `http://localhost:8080/msal4jsample/graph/me`

-Click on **save**.
+Click **save**.

-1. Select **Certificates & Secrets** blade and click on `New client secret` in the **Client Secrets** section:
+1. In the Application menu blade, select **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:

    - Type a key description (for instance `app secret`),
    - Select one of the provided key durations as per your security needs.
    - When you save this page, the key value will be displayed.
 Copy and save the value in a safe location.
 You'll need this key later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

-1. Select **API Permissions** blade:
+1. In the Application menu blade, select **API Permissions**:
    - Click the **Add a permission** button,
    - Select the **My APIs** tab,
    - In the list of APIs, select the API `Web Api app`,